pisto/ds3armor/README.md

 The program outpus for each target weight the best set but then also a number of tiers (maximum is specified by `--maxtiers arg`).
 The best set is prepended in the list with `best`.

-### Symbol of Avarice and Crown of Dusk
+### Exclusions and inclusions: Symbol of Avarice and Crown of Dusk

-Symbol of Avarice is never considered for the head piece.
+It is possible to blacklist or whitelist individual armor pieces.
+By default Symbol of Avarice and Crown of Dusk are excluded.

-Crown of Dusk as well is always excluded, except if you pass the argument `--duskcrown 1`, which actually enforces it, for mages.
+In order to exclude a piece use `-e "piece name"`.
+To include only some pieces for a specific armor type, use `-i "piece 1" -i "piece 2" ...`.
+Inclusions have priority over exclusions.

 ## Precompiled lists